Gatekeeper, seasons wait for your nod. / Gatekeeper, you held your breath, /

 By contrast, is there even one collection of poetry published in the last twenty-five years that most poets have read, and could discuss with one another, unprompted?
 I’m not sure there is, though I’d be curious to hear suggestions.
 And this worries me.

 For now, when Tony Hoagland bemoans “skitteriness” Ron Silliman rants about the “School of Quietude,” or Kenneth Goldsmith tries to pass off an exact copy of a New York Times article as a poem, I’m mostly proud: proud of the diversity of our poetic moment, and how very wide the field is for emerging poets.
 The variety of criteria for what makes “good poetry” or even just “poetry” is so large that nothing at all seems outside of the genre, and as poets we should be thrilled to have such liberty.

 But we should be cautious, too.
 We need to be able to speak to one another.
 We need to make sure that our moment generates the poetic equivalent of the Beatles (even if we have to churn out a few Vanilla Ices along the way), as prior generations have, so that we share common points of reference.
-If poetry is to remain relevant in the 21st century, those points of reference need to be in the near—not the distant—past: we need a contemporary canon, and we probably shouldn’t assume the canon will create or define itself.subscribe to Ploughshares?
+If poetry is to remain relevant in the 21st century, those points of reference need to be in the near—not the distant—past: we need a contemporary canon, and we probably shouldn’t assume the canon will create or define itself.Might we be so bold as to suggest that you subscribe to Ploughshares?